 Construction on Castillo de San Marcos began in 1672 and the fort became a part of the National Park Service in 1933.
 Read more about the long history of Castillo de San Marcos here.

 It was here at Castillo de San Marcos, just a few blocks from Flagler College, that the Coast Guard recruits completed their boot camp and other training exercises.
-Additionally, they used the fort’s central courtyard for their graduation ceremonies.
+They also used the fort’s central courtyard for their graduation ceremonies.

-At Castillo de San Marcos you can tour the entire property and learn about the full history of the structure, including the parts it played in World War II.
+At Castillo de San Marcos you can tour the entire property and learn about the full history of the structure, including the roles it played in World War II.
 There are free, interpretive park ranger talks, an educational video, reenactments, and the chance the visit the facility completed self-guided.
-For when you have questions, the enthusiastic rangers are happy to educate you!
+For when you have questions, the enthusiastic rangers are happy to help!

 In the center of town, you’ll find the least conspicuous of the WWII sites in St. Augustine–the St. Augustine WWII memorial.

-At the northeast corner of Plaza de la Constitución in downtown St. Augustine you’ll find a small memorial to those from St. John’s County, Florida who gave their lives while serving during World War II.
-The plaque is not on any maps and it’s very easy to miss.
-(I’ve added it to the map at the top of this post so you can easily find it.)
+At the northeast corner of Plaza de la Constitución in downtown St. Augustine you’ll find a small memorial to those from St. John’s County, Florida who gave their lives serving in World War II.
+The memorial was presented to the city in 1946.

 If, during your Florida travels, you find yourself down in Tampa, be sure to visit the SS American Victory Ship & Museum.
 The SS American Victory is one of only three still fully-functioning WWII cargo ships left in the world.
 Check out my article on visiting the SS American Victory for more information.